coala/aspect-docs/Root/Smell/MethodSmell/README.rst

 Importance
 ==========

-Make your functions and methods unambiguous(by reducing the number of parameters, easy to read(by reducing the length of your methods and functions) and debug.
+Make your functions and methods unambiguous, easy to read and debug by reducing the number of parameters and length of your methods and functions.

 How to fix this
 ==========